 - Both Christians and Non-Christians.
 I intend to write both for Christians and non-Christians.
 If my lingo is unintelligible to secularists, Muslims or agnostics, feel free to let me know.

 - When.
-I plan to blog 2-3 times per week, which is often enough to not get bored and lose interest, but not so often you feel inundated with posts.
+I plan to blog every other week, which is often enough to not get bored and lose interest, but not so often you feel inundated with posts.
 I encourage you to subscribe to my blog via email or RSS feed.

 *Photo: “Denver Performing Arts” by Clark Maxwell